-The SEN Information Report will be prepared by the governing board and will be published on the school website.
+The SEN Information Report will be prepared by the local academy council and will be published on the academy website.
 It will include all the information outlined in paragraphs 6.79 and 6.83 of the 'Special educational needs and disabilities code of practice: 0 to 25 years'.

-18. Joint commissioning, planning and delivery
+19. Joint commissioning, planning and delivery

-The schools will work closely with local education, health and social care services to ensure pupils get the right support.
+The academy will work closely with local education, health and social care services to ensure pupils get the right support.

-The schools will assist the LA in carrying out their statutory duties under the Children and Families Act 2014, by ensuring that services work together where this promotes children and young people's wellbeing or improves the quality of special educational provision (Section 25 of the Children and Families Act 2014).
+The academy will assist the LA in carrying out their statutory duties under the Children and Families Act 2014, by ensuring that services work together where this promotes children and young people's wellbeing or improves the quality of special educational provision (Section 25 of the Children and Families Act 2014).

-The schools will draw on the wide range of local data sets about the likely educational needs of pupils with SEND to forecast future needs, including:
+The academy will draw on the wide range of local data sets about the likely educational needs of pupils with SEND to forecast future needs, including: